 For more than 80 years, CFS has responded to the community’s changing needs through a wide range of programs.
 We are dedicated to helping people of all ages overcome life’s challenges.

-CFS creates safer and healthier communities in Northern Michigan through a wide-ranging collection of services and programs that support the well-being of children, adults, and families in times of crisis, challenge, and life transition.
+CFS creates safer and healthier communities in Northern Michigan through a wide-ranging collection of services and programs that support the well-being of those we serve in times of crisis, challenge, and life transition.